 Elderly or bedrest patients frequently encounter the problem of chronic wounds.
 A chronic wound can be defined as a sore, blister, or skin injury that has not healed after 30 days of treatment by a doctor.
 Characteristics of chronic wounds often include a loss of skin or underlying tissue and can be extremely painful and uncomfortable.
 Chronic wounds are serious and need medical attention.
 They do not heal with conventional treatment and can take months or years to heal but some never do.
 The goal of wound therapy is to allow the body’s natural resources to heal the wound, as the therapy withdraws foreign matter and prohibits external factors from interfering with the healing process

 Wound therapy provides the medical care needed to treat chronic wounds.
 Various strategies are designed to aid in the healing of a wound.
 At Odd Fellows our qualified Wound Care specialists treat surgical wounds, pressure wounds, vascular ulcers and other forms of chronic wounds.
-Residents are provided alternative pressure and low air loss mattress if their condition requires it..
+Residents receive personalized treatment recommendations including air loss mattresses to increase their comfort level.

 Intravenous therapy involves the injection of fluid directly into the veins.
 IV therapy is considered to be the fastest way to deliver medication because it allows the medication to quickly reach the heart and circulate throughout the body.
 The emergency delivery of fluids or medication is accomplished by IV therapy.